sebastiancastroobando/Link-State-Routing/README.md

 - Sebastian Castro Obando

 ### Decription
 This project is a simulation of a link state routing protocol.
 The project is written in Java and uses Java socket programming to simulate the communication between routers.
 The routers are connected in a network and exchange link state advertisements (LSAs) through LSA updates and flooding.
-The routers use the Dijkstra algorithm to calculate the shortest path to all other routers in the network with their link state database.
+The routers use the Dijkstra algorithm on their link state database to calculate the shortest path to all other routers in the network.

 ### How to compile and run
 To compile the project, run the following command in the project root directory: